nonlocal/nonlocal.github.io/_posts/2020-04-07-attention.md

 -->

-This is a developed in collaboration with [@mandalbiswadip](https://github.com/mandalbiswadip)
+This is developed in collaboration with [@mandalbiswadip](https://github.com/mandalbiswadip)